 1. Unusual Grinding Noises

-A garbage disposal typically produces a steady grinding sound.
-When the noise becomes louder, sharper, or irregular, it may indicate that something is interfering with the grinding mechanism.
+A garbage disposal typically produces a steady grinding sound during operation.
+When the noise becomes louder, sharper, or irregular, it often indicates interference within the grinding mechanism.

-This often happens when hard materials enter the unit or when internal components begin to wear down, causing uneven operation.
+This may occur when hard materials enter the unit or when internal components begin to wear down, leading to uneven operation and increased strain.

 2. Frequent Jamming